 No Knicks coaching hire has been met with widespread skepticism since Mike D’Antoni.

 Mike Woodson received, perhaps reluctant but nonetheless existent, support after turning around a losing season and guiding the Knicks to the playoffs as D’Antoni’s interim replacement.
 Everyone was so enchanted with Phil Jackson running the front office, Derek Fisher was welcomed as Jackson’s hand-picked choice.
-In a shift in mood, people appreciated Jackson going outside his comfort zone with Jeff Hornacek – and that Hornacek wasn’t David Fizdale.
+In a shift in mood, people appreciated Jackson going outside his comfort zone with Jeff Hornacek – and that Hornacek wasn’t Kurt Rambis.

 The trend has only continued with David Fizdale, whom the Knicks will reportedly hire.